 The Mellon Global South Professorships together with the Mellon Global South Visiting Fellowships will be crucial in the work of providing role models and embedding expectations on diversity and inclusivity in the wider University.
 The two schemes build on and reinforce existing links between Oxford (including TORCH), Mellon, and Universities in the countries named above.

-Details of the successful candidates for the first round of selection will be announced shortly.
+Details of the successful candidates will be announced shortly.

 Mellon Humanities & Identities Conference & Workshop Funding